cpp-red-lion/cpp-red-lion.github.io/blog/ACCU_2026/ACCU-on-Sea-2026-Trip-Report.md

   thick seam of talks treated AI not as a novelty but as a force reshaping what software engineering *is* - shifting the prize from producing code to understanding systems, and asking hard questions about effort, judgment, and what we offload.
+  **The Age of Inversions**: Now that code production is commoditized (and automation keeps accelerating it), the balance tips hard from producing code to reviewing, understanding, and being accountable for it.
+Programming fluency gets de-emphasised, and a set of genuine role reversals emerges - from creator in control of primitive systems to accountability sink of AI systems.
 - **Memory safety has gone mainstream - and pragmatic.** The closing keynote, Bauman's talk, and Lakos's UB-safety work all converged on the same pragmatic answer: don't rewrite the world; secure *new* code and adopt safety *incrementally* (Rust interop, contracts, runtime checks).
-- **C++26 is arriving in force.** Reflection and composability were everywhere - Laurie Kirk pushing `std::meta` into runtime reflection, and Björn Fahller on composable callables.
+- **C++26 Reflection is arriving in force.**  People are already finding new interesting scenarios where this might become a game changer.
+I've already seen a few cool ideas at this conference, but I'm sure this is just the beginning of 10+ years of _innovation_ and _abuse_ to come :)
 - **C++26 Contracts: promise and pushback.** Contracts were the thread running through the safety conversation - Teodorescu using them to separate *safety* from *correctness*, and Lakos building a whole UB-safety vision on them, where *every* source of undefined behavior becomes detectable at runtime with the cost paid only where you can afford it.
 The honest
-  counterpoint: the most common UB is a *lifetime* error - use-after-free and friends - and there's no `assert(is_valid_lifetime(ptr))` you can write;
+  counterpoint: the most common UB is a *lifetime* error - use-after-free and friends - and there's no magic incantation you can write for that;
-  configurable runtime assertions have existed since C89, yet we still built Rust.
-Contracts look less like a silver bullet than a genuine-but-partial step forward - a standardized construct compilers and sanitizers can both reason about, without by itself making C++ "safe."
+  configurable runtime assertions have existed for 35-40 years, yet we still had to built something like Rust to solve the industry problem for good 😈.
+Contracts look less like a silver bullet than a genuine-but-partial step forward - a standardized construct compilers and sanitizers can both reason about, without by itself making C++ _truly_ safe.

-- **"Safety" needs definitions.** Several speakers (Teodorescu, Williams) pushed back on the word itself, separating *safety* from *correctness* and from *users' expectations*.
-- **The craft still matters.** A strong counter-current celebrated
-  fundamentals: Walter Brown's history of our craft, Godbolt's microarchitecture deep dive, the performance mindset, and the eternal art of writing code that "documents itself".
+## It's a wrap

+Looking forward to the next year's conference by the sea!
+In the meantime, I have a bunch more C++ and Rust conferences in my 2026 calendar...